How Can I Get a Pro Bono Lawyer in New South Wales?

 Gratis from the courts

-Most full-time Local Courts provide a chamber service, which involves a registrar or deputy registrar, who can provide assistance to members of the public with procedures and applications.
-However, these registrars don’t provide legal advice or representation in court.
+Most full-time Local Courts provide a chamber service, which involves a registrar or deputy registrar who can provide assistance to members of the public with procedures and applications.
+However, these registrars don’t provide legal services or representations in court.

-So, for individuals who have either decided to or have found themselves in a position where they have to self-represent before a magistrate, they can have the registrar explain the court process to them.
+For individuals who are deciding to or have been in a position where they have had to self-represent before a magistrate, they can have the registrar explain the court process to them.
 And this service is available via appointment.

-These included the NSW Supreme Court Legal Assistance Scheme, the NSW District Court Scheme, as well as the Federal Court Legal Assistance Scheme and one that applies to the Federal Circuit Court.
-And a judge may refer an individual to the Pro Bono Panel based on their circumstances.
+Courts which run their own pro bono schemes include the NSW Supreme Court Legal Service Assistance Scheme, the NSW District Court Scheme, as well as the Federal Court Legal Assistance Scheme and one that applies to the Federal Circuit Court.

 Pro bono solicitors